 The thesis supervisor must be a full time faculty of the University of Torino (not necessarily an SDS faculty) whose Scientific Disciplinary Sector (SSD, indicated on each faculty's personal campusnet pages, such as these) coincides with the SSD of one of the courses offered in the Program, indicated in each course webpage.
 Any other thesis advisor, such as non faculty members, can only act as secondary supervisor.
 The student is expected to contact privately the faculty member to discuss her/his availability and to agree on a topic for the thesis.
 In case the preparation of the thesis is part of an internship or carried out during a period of study abroad, the thesis can be supervised by a member of the external institution in quality of second supervisor, provided a faculty member has agreed to serve as main supervisor.

-It is highly recommended (but not compulsory) to use LaTex to typeset the thesis.
-The suggested template TOPtesi is available here.
-The final version of the thesis must include the front page with the Unito logo produced via LaTeX with the following source file.
+It is highly recommended to use LaTex to typeset the thesis.
+The suggested template is available for download here.

 On the day of the final examination, the student, supported by a slide presentation, illustrates and defends the thesis orally in front of the Graduation Committee.
 The Committee's questions are usually postponed to the end of the presentation.
 The time allocated to each candidate's presentation is 20 minutes, so the candidate should calibrate the presentation accordingly, to avoid the risk of being stopped before the end*.
 To typeset the slide presentation, we suggest using Latex with the Beamer class (a template example can be downloaded here).